Our Executive Team

 Donna Gray – Director Clinical Services

-Donna is an experienced Registered General Nurse with post-graduate qualifications in Sick Children’s Nursing and Palliative Care.
-She has worked in a number of management and leadership roles in the UK and New Zealand across inpatient and community settings.
+Donna is qualified as both a Registered General Nurse and a Registered Sick Children’s Nurse, with post-graduate certificates in Palliative Care, High Dependency Nursing and Teaching and Assessing, as well as a post graduate Diploma in Professional Practice, with a focus on clinical leadership and research in the field of palliative care.
+She has worked in a number of management and leadership roles in the UK and New Zealand across inpatient and community settings and contributes to regional and national work.

 Peter Sewell – Director Retail